davidbradway/resume/mwhite-resume.md

     Software Engineer, September 2012 - present

+    -   Maintained a 10KLOC XForms designer written in vanilla JavaScript + jQuery
+        -   Addressed usability pain points, added features, and fixed bugs
+        -   Maintained net negative lines of code added through extensive refactoring
+        -   Created a plugin that makes it easier to get the maximum value out of Dimagi's extensions to XForms and related tools
+    -   Added features to a large Django application for managing health data
+    -   Wrote reports for clients using CouchDB (map-reduce) and Python

 *   **[GetchaBooks LLC][1]** (Medford, MA)

-    Co-Founder, December 2009 - present
+    Co-Founder, 2010 - 2012

-    -   Built a website that makes it easy for college students to look up their required textbooks and find the best way to buy them online
+    -   Created a website that lets college students specify their courses and find the best way to buy their textbooks online
-    -   Architected a RESTful PHP/MySQL MVC backend
+    -   Wrote a 20KLOC backend using PHP, Propel ORM, and MySQL
-    -   Wrote efficient, modular scrapers to extract data from college bookstore websites
+    -   Designed a generic architecture for harvesting course and book data from college bookstore chain websites
-    -   Administered a Linux VPS running Ubuntu and Apache
-    -   Managed the operations and finances of a profitable business
+        -   wrote JavaScript and cookie-aware scrapers
+        -   optimized for both mass harvesting and on-demand lookup
+    -   Implemented online bookseller integration and price comparison algorithms

 *   **[AIFB, Karlsruhe Institute of Technology][2]** (Remote)